raymondEhlers/aliceDockerCVMFS/README.md

 ```
 # Configure docker
 $ eval "$(docker-machine env default)"

-# This is an image that I derived from Dario's base image.
-It will be being downloaded from Docker Hub
 $ docker run -it --rm --privileged -v cvmfsCache:/cvmfsCache -e "LOCAL_USER_ID=$(id -u $USER)" rehlers/alice-cvmfs:latest /bin/bash
 ```

-**The prompt should have now changed.** You are now inside of the alice-cvmfs image.
-Now we must setup CVMFS.
-You should see a very similar output.

 The options are: